CloudM-Migrate/documentation/Engineering-Reference/ProjectAdvancedOptions.md

 If a user migration fails due to a crash, restart the migration.
 Failures due to none-crash conditions will not be auto-restarted.

-Change Conditions: When enabled, any migration thread that unexpetedly crashes will be restarted automatically.
+Change Conditions: When enabled any migration thread that unexpetedly crashes will be restarted automatically.

 ### Trace Level <a name="tracelevel"></a>
 {: .no_toc }